Related Reading

 Many people get mouth sores, dry mouth, or taste changes as side effects of chemo.
 Here’s what you can do to help care for your mouth:

 • Keep your mouth clean.
-Brush your teeth with a soft-bristle toothbrush after every meal and at bedtime.
+Brush your teeth, gums, and tongue with an extra-soft toothbrush after every meal and at bedtime.
 Use a toothpaste with fluoride.
 Ask if you should floss.

 • Use a mouth sponge swab or special soft toothbrush if your gums bleed during brushing.
 Ask your healthcare team about these swabs.